ttton/frontend-coding-challenge/campaign/README.md

 - WC3 standards compliance is required
 - UTF-8 encoding allowed
 - JavaScript does not need to be used for things that CSS and HTML can do
+- Links to preview videos can be pointed to relevant pages on the Stan website